Who We Are

 Christian was born and raised in a farm labor camp in Watsonville, California.
 His parents and two older brothers emigrated from Jocotepec, Jalisco in the late 1980s.
 The first of his family to graduate from college (CSU Chico), Christian was part of the first TOLA class and then worked for The Unity Council in East Oakland.
 He returned to TOLA as the first Executive Director, where he was instrumental in developing the curriculum and organizational structure.

-For the past ten years Christian has been coaching new organizers and providing direction, training, and strategic advice on voter engagement and community outreach for healthcare districts, school districts, community-based organizations, cities, candidates and other causes.
+For over a decade Christian has been coaching new organizers and providing direction, training, and strategic advice on voter engagement and community outreach for healthcare districts, school districts, community-based organizations, cities, candidates and other causes.

 Fluent in Spanish, Christian believes in supporting and training community members who don’t typically engage in the political process so they can become more active.
 He has learned that collective community and group action cannot be successful unless we create the space for people to share their personal stories, core values, and passion for change.
 Christian is committed to working with people who are passionate about people and making changes that give people a more equal voice in their communities.